 Landscaping and Nursery

 Since 2005, the Medine Nursery and Medine Landscaping exist as two complementary entities of the eco-green activities of the Agricultural cluster.
-Medine Nursery occupies 9 hectares and owns a herbarium housing 135,000 plants of 600 varieties, spread over two designated sites, namely within Medine Agro and the Medine Garden Centre (located side by side at the Cascavelle Shopping Village) and serves as logistics support to the internal landscaping team.
+Medine Nursery occupies 9 hectares and owns a herbarium housing 135,000 plants of 600 varieties, spread over two designated sites, namely within Medine Agro and the Medine Garden Centre and serves as logistics support to the internal landscaping team.
 Production and wholesale activities are concentrated on an initial site extending over 8 hectares.
 The doors to the Garden Centre are open to the general public.
 One can find all the varieties of plants cultivated by the Medine Group in this easy to access centre; namely aromatic herbs, shrubs, palm trees, indoor plants, ground-cover plants or even orchids.

 Although Medine’s landscaping services (conceptualisation, development, beautification, infrastructure development) are not reserved for the company, the Group’s new market conditions and real estate development dynamics have led the team to work mainly on internal projects, including Uniciti, (SPARC, Cascavelle Shopping Village, Student Life Residences and Student Life Restaurant, etc.) or the Morcellement Bois d’Olive – Forestia and the Green Creek.